OwnStak/ownstak-cli/README.md

 ## Development

 To start local development, simply run `npm run dev`.
 This command will build the package and publish it in the local store using `npm link`.
-Every time any file in the `src/` directory is changed, `nodemon` rebuilds the package.
+Every time any file in the `src/` directory is changed, `chokidar` rebuilds the package.

-You can test the package locally in a different project by running the `npm link @ownstak/cli` command.
+You can test the package locally in a different project by running the `npm link ownstak` command.

 For example, to test the package locally before publishing with a Next.js project, follow these steps: